nowzoo/ngx-list/README.md

  - `selectId: string` Required.
 The id you want to be attached to the page dropdown.
  - `buttonClass: string` Optional.
 The Boostrap button class.
 Default: `'btn btn-outline-secondary'`.
  - `bootstrapSize: 'sm' | 'lg'` Optional.
 The Bootstrap size for the input group.
 Default: `null`.
  - `options: INgxListBoostrapOptions` Optional.
 Default: `null`.
-Pass a options for this instance.
-Will overide whatever was `provide`d for `NGX_LIST_BOOTSTRAP_OPTIONS` in the module or component.
+Pass options for this instance.
+Will override whatever was `provide`d for `NGX_LIST_BOOTSTRAP_OPTIONS` in the module or component.

 #### NgxListBoostrapRppComponent